Table of Contents

 My security settings are not functioning correctly; what could be the problem?

-The ability to allow or block IP addresses is only available for the latest builds, such as Debian 8, Debian 9, and Debian 10 servers.
+The ability to allow or block IP addresses is only available for the latest builds, such as Debian 8, Debian 9, Debian 10, and Debian 11 servers.
 Anyone running older builds such as Debian 7 is encouraged to clone their setup to a new server, which will automatically upgrade you to the latest build.

 How can I check which version of Debian my server is running?

 The best way to verify this is by connecting to your server via SSH and executing the following command: